AndreasFranke5/TwinCity/README.md

 - **CesiumSettings**
 - **Visual Studio Code + GitHub**

-## 5.Usage section
+## 5. Usage section

-Getting start with TwinCity: A Collaborative Mix Reality Experience allows you and other users to explore and interact with a virtal 3D map, buttons and lines in real time using Meta Quest VR headsets.
+Getting started with TwinCity: A Collaborative Mixed Reality Experience allows you and other users to explore and interact with a virtal 3D map, buttons and lines in real time using Meta Quest VR headsets.
 Here's how to get started:

 1. Ensure a free space in your physical environment and start the application: Ensure all participants have their Meta Quest VR headsets on and are ready to enter the Immersive world.
 2. Automatic Matchmaking will automatically connect you with other people in the same room.
 3. Interact with the features: Using different interaction to the features.

-## 6.References & Attributions
+## 6. References & Attributions

 Code base: